noahehall/theBookOfNoah/gcp/readme.md

   - setting up your environment
     - imperative approach: figure out the commands you need to setup/change from the old state to the new
     - declarative: use a template to specify what the environment should look like
+	- strongly consistent: when you perform an operation and receive a success response, the object is immediately available
+	- eventually consistent: when you perform an operation, the effect is not immediately available
+	- truncated exponential backoff: error handling strategy for networking applications
+		- a client periodically retries failed requests with increasing delays between requests

 # Best Practices